Marketing To Millennials: 10 Steps To Winning Younger Customers’ Trust

 - Facebook, YouTube, Instagram, and Twitter

-Again…no surprise – the generation that grew up with social media stays on social media.
+Again…no surprise – the generation that grew up with social networks stays on social media.
 Thanks to a plethora of interface changes, it’s easier than ever to connect to audiences with live-streaming video, image carousels, and targeted ads.
 With a reported whopping 90.4% of millennials on social media, there’s an astounding opportunity to get your brand in front of buyers.
-With 88% on Facebook, 83% using YouTube, and 67% signed up to Instagram, these numbers are encouraging for businesses that have a digital presence.
+77% of American millennials are active daily on Facebook, 70% on Instagram, and 66% on YouTube, and these numbers are encouraging for businesses that have a digital presence.

 How to market to millennials: 10 pro tips

 By now, it should be clear that millennials hold great spending power in the year and future come, and they are specific about what they want.
 So how do we actually get their attention?

 Millennials don’t trust traditional marketing and want to hear a relatable, inspiring story or mission that a brand holds.
 What drove you to start your own business?
 What need did you see in the market and how did you go about fulfilling it?
 Answering such questions is a must when marketing to millennials.
 Tell your story on your website and through engaging content on your social media channels.